 How long does it take?
 The exercise itself takes 45 minutes, and the debriefing takes another 45.
 We’ve found that the best learning happens during the debriefing—so don’t leave that part out!

 What setting works?
 The Blanket Exercise has been done in council meetings, adult Sunday school classes, Sunday evening services, Sunday morning services, Classis meetings…you name it!
+Here is an introduction to The Blanket Excercise.

 The Blanket Exercise was originally developed by KAIROS (a CRC Canada ecumenical partner) for use in Canada, and has now been adapted for use in the United States by the CRCNA, Mennonite Central Committee, and KAIROS.